SeanFxyz/assembler_exemplar/docs/programming.md

 a chip given a particular input, this singleton centralizes that functionality.

-Each chip will have a dictionary which has integer keys mapped to arrays [or dictionaries?] of integers.
-Each integer key contains a combination of the bits from all input values, and the corresponding array contains integer values representing each output that should
+Each chip will have a dictionary which has integer keys mapped to dictionaries containing output values.
+Each integer key contains a combination of the bits from all input values, and the corresponding dictionary contains integer values representing each output.
 For example, the `nand` dictionary would be as follows:
-(may revise so mapped values are dictionaries, rather than arrays)

 ```
-# (may revise so mapped values are dictionaries, rather than arrays)
 var nand := {
-    0b00: [1],
-    0b01: [1],
-    0b10: [1],
-    0b11: [0],
+    0b00: { "out": 1 },
+    0b01: { "out": 1 },
+    0b10: { "out": 1 },
+    0b11: { "out": 0 },
 }
 ```